 • encourage action and the development of lasting personal change and growth.

-By encouraging individuals to see the ‘big picture’, coaching and mentoring helps to develop the participants own responses and strategies to achieve better outcomes for themselves.
+By encouraging individuals to see the ‘big picture’, coaching and mentoring helps to develop the participant’s own responses and strategies to achieve better outcomes for themselves.

-Through the coaching I received, I worked out some goals, and now have a job inline with the direction I want to go.
+Through the coaching I received, I worked out some goals, and now have a job in line with the direction I want to go.

 — An individual previously incarcerated.